- Canary Islands

 Gran Canaria is the second largest of the Canary Islands in terms of population and tourism, especially among visitors from European countries like the UK, Germany, Poland and all of Scandinavia.The island is filled with lovely beaches and also offers a diverse landscape, with many things to do for those visitors who wish to explore its best sights and attractions.

 Maspalomas is a great winter destination if you prefer to escape the cold and spend your holidays in the sun.
+And what better month than December to feel the holiday's spirit in Playa del Ingles and Maspalomas, on the gorgeous island of Gran Canaria?

 Looking to come to Maspalomas / Playa del Ingles for an early summer break?
 Or you want to plan come over for a family holiday during half term?